CompEvol/beast2/doc/tutorials/README.txt

 5) run script tex2html given the latex file name without extensions, such as ../tex2html StarBEAST_tutorial;
+Note: if hevea is installed but not appear, run "eval `opam config env`" in command line.

 6) copy html to SVN compevol/website/beast2org/tutorials/DivergenceDating, and check what it looks;